digitalmethodsinitiative/4cat/README.md

 in the GitHub repository.
 It is also possible to import your own CSV files into 4CAT for analysis.

-## Install
+## Installation
 You can install 4CAT locally or on a server via Docker or manually.
-Copying our `docker-compose.yml file`, `.env` file, and using
+For easiest installation, we reccomend copying our [`docker-compose.yml file`](https://raw.githubusercontent.com/digitalmethodsinitiative/4cat/master/docker-compose.yml), [`.env`](https://raw.githubusercontent.com/digitalmethodsinitiative/4cat/master/.env) file, and running this terminal command in the folder where those files have been saved:

 ```
 docker-compose up -d
 ```

-will pull the lastest version from Docker Hub.
-Detailed and alternative installation instructions are available [in our wiki](https://github.com/digitalmethodsinitiative/4cat/wiki/Installing-4CAT).
+In depth instructions on both Docker installation and manual installation can be found [in our wiki](https://github.com/digitalmethodsinitiative/4cat/wiki/Installing-4CAT).

+A video walkthrough installing 4CAT via Docker can be found on [YouTube here](https://youtu.be/oWsB7bvNfOY).

 Currently scraping of 4chan, 8chan, and 8kun require additional steps; please see the wiki.

 Please check our